wesbos/eslint-config-wesbos/readme.md

 ## With Create React App

-1. Run `npx install-peerdeps --dev eslint-config-wesbos-extended`
+1. Run `npx install-peerdeps --dev @frontendfixer/eslint-config-wesbos`
-1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "wesbos-extended"`
+2. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "@frontendfixer/wesbos"`

 ## With Gatsby

-1. Run `npx install-peerdeps --dev eslint-config-wesbos-extended`
+1. Run `npx install-peerdeps --dev @frontendfixer/eslint-config-wesbos`
 1. follow the `Local / Per Project Install` steps above

-## With WSL

-It should work as above.

-## With JetBrains Products (IntelliJ IDEA, WebStorm, RubyMine, PyCharm, PhpStorm, etc)

-If you have previously configured ESLint to run via a File Watcher, [turn that off.](https://www.jetbrains.com/help/idea/using-file-watchers.html#enableFileWatcher)

-### If you choose Local / Per Project Install Above

-1. Open ESLint configuration by going to File > Settings (Edit > Preferences on Mac) > Languages & Frameworks > Code Quality Tools > ESLint (optionally just search settings for "eslint")
-1. Select **Automatic ESLint Configuration**
-1. Check **Run eslint --fix on save**

-### If you choose Global Install

-The following steps are for a typical Node / ESLint global installtion.
-If you have a customized setup, refer to JetBrains docs for more [ESLint Configuration Options](https://www.jetbrains.com/help/webstorm/eslint.html#ws_js_eslint_manual_configuration).

-1. Open ESLint configuration by going to File > Settings (Edit > Preferences on Mac) > Languages & Frameworks > Code Quality Tools > ESLint (optionally just search settings for "eslint")
-1. Select **Manual ESLint configuration**
-1. Choose your **Node interpreter** from the detected installations
-1. Select the global **ESLint package** from the dropdown
-1. Leave Configuration File as **Automatic Search**
-1. Check **Run eslint --fix on save**

-### Ensure the Prettier plugin is disabled if installed.

-1. Open Prettier configuration by going to File > Settings (Edit > Preferences on Mac) > Languages & Frameworks > Code Quality Tools > Prettier (optionally just search settings for "prettier")
-1. Uncheck both **On code reformat** and **On save**
-1. _Optional BUT IMPORTANT:_ If you have the Prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already.
-   1. Make sure the **Run for files** glob does not include `js,ts,jsx,tsx`.
-   2. An example glob for styles, config, and markdown. `{**/*,*}.{yml,css,sass,md}`

 ## With Typescript

-Same instructions as above, just make sure you extend `wesbos/typescript` instead of just `wesbos-extended`.
+Same instructions as above, just make sure you extend `@frontendfixer/wesbos/typescript` instead of just `@frontendfixer/wesbos`.

-## With Yarn

-It should just work!
-Open an issue if not.

-## With pnpm

-It should just work!
-Open an issue if not.

 ## Issues with ESLint not formatting code

 If you experience issues with ESLint not formatting the code or you receive a `Parsing error: Cannot find module '@babel/preset-react` error message then you need to check that you opened the folder where you installed and configured ESLint directly in VS Code.
-The correct folder to open will be the one where you installed the `eslint-config-wesbos-extended` npm package and where you created the `.eslintrc` file.
+The correct folder to open will be the one where you installed the `@frontendfixer/eslint-config-wesbos` npm package and where you created the `.eslintrc` file.

 Opening a parent folder or child folder in your code editor will cause ESLint to fail in finding the ESLint npm packages and the formatting won't work.